Department of Labor Logo United States Department of Labor

 How to Become a Network and Computer Systems Administrator

-Most employers require network and computer systems administrators to have a bachelor’s degree in a field related to computer or information science.
-Others may require only a postsecondary certificate or an associate’s degree.
+To enter the occupation, network and computer systems administrators typically need a bachelor’s degree in a field related to computer or information science.

 Pay